 This was a small-scale project with the intention of taking a snapshot of the Scottish sector's position in relation to the use of Open Badges.
 A mixture of colleagues attended the sharing practice event and took part in the SWOT analysis.
 Either TLG institutional members, or another colleague if it was felt to be more appropriate, completed the questionnaire, and therefore while representing their institution the respondents are not representative of a particular job role or section of their university.
 Accordingly, this will have impacted the responses as work around Open Badges appears to be quite localised within institutions with limited general exposure; for example, links with employers may be seen as being 'dealt with by Careers' rather than being owned by the institution.
-The respondents were also primarily members of staff, and although some responses did come from Students' Associations, individual students were not asked directly about Open Badges.
-Similarly, institutional senior management, while represented through their TLG member, were not asked directly about Open Badges on an individual basis.
-The limitations of the survey are therefore acknowledged.
+The respondents' Associations, individual students were not asked directly about Open Badges.
+Similarly, institutional senior management, while represented through their TLG member, were not asked directly about Open Badges.
+Similarly, institutional senior management.

 Nonetheless, while the construction of a complete picture of institutional usage or views may not have been possible through this methodology, the localised and somewhat isolated picture of current practice is in itself instructive.
 Voogt, et al. (2016: 800) note the need 'for extensive collaboration' in the development of a badges approach 'due to the tendency for educational institutions to have a variety of academic, legal and practical design considerations to take into account', and yet it would appear that many of the current examples of badge activity are local rather than institution-wide initiatives.
 Indeed, some institutions can be seen to be actively resistant to adopting a badges approach.
 Two respondents noted that Open Badges are not available for use and, in one case, that they are not 'permitted' to use them within their institutions.
 There may be academics issuing [badges] on an individual basis but I am unaware of any and it is not institutionally sanctioned.